-Yes, Covid-19 has no doubt left a mark in the architectural world, and will influence future building designs.
+Yes, Covid-19 has no doubt left a mark on the architectural world, and will influence future building designs.
 Interestingly, highly infectious diseases have a long history of influencing changes in architecture.
 For example, the fear of tuberculosis contamination in the 1930s shaped modern architecture.
 Since more people are working at home, buildings, such as the Official One Delisle, have been reimagined to cater to the new normal.

 A change from open floor plans for homes

-During the pandemic, many people discovered that the open kitchen, dining and living room plans are not ideal when working from home, especially when children are attending online classes.
+During the pandemic, many people discovered that the open kitchen, dining, and living room plans are not ideal when working from home, especially when children are attending online classes.
 This is one of the factors homeowners will no doubt be looking out for when searching for a new home because they don’t want to risk having everyone in the same room attending different online meetings and classes.
-So, instead of having these rooms flowing together, architects may consider walls to separate them.
+So, instead of having these rooms flow together, architects may consider walls to separate them.

 Reinventing office space

 A few years back, offices transitioned from cubicles to open floor plans where more employees could work together in the same space.
-At the time, this was considered maximum use of available space, and many businesses believed the cooperation between workers improved productivity.
+At the time, this was considered the maximum use of available space, and many businesses believed the cooperation between workers improved productivity.
 Unfortunately, this arrangement suddenly came into question with the emergence of Covid-19.

 One of the reasons many workers started working from home was because the open office plans encouraged the spread of Covid-19.
 Architects will now have to find ways to ensure workers are working at least six feet apart.
 Flexibility and adaptability are likely to be core concepts in design where rooms can be fitted with semi-permanent walls to make the environment safer.